Overview

 Belle Haven recognizes that cross transactions can benefit both clients by potentially decreasing

-transaction costs and mitigating market impact; however, the use of cross trades could potentially
+transaction costs and mitigating market impact; however, such transactions present a conflict of

 TRADE ERRORS

-Belle Haven has a fiduciary obligation to ensure the execution of portfolio management decisions are
+Belle Haven has a fiduciary obligation to ensure that portfolio management decisions are executed

-correction and all incurred costs from such correction.
-All trade errors must be brought to the prompt
+All trade errors are subject to compliance review and oversight and must be brought to the prompt

-attention of the CCO to ensure that they are corrected in accordance with Firm’s policies and
+attention of the Chief Compliance Officer (“CCO”) to ensure that they are addressed in accordance

 ITEM 13.
 REVIEW OF ACCOUNTS

-B. REVIEW OF CLIENT ACCOUNTS ON OTHER THAN PERIODIC BASIS
+B. EVENT-DRIVEN AND ADDITIONAL REVIEW OF CLIENT ACCOUNTS

 24